2504822K/2504822Ksonicarts.io/Week4.md

 I think I now have a sizeable amount of sound tracks to use, but I think I will go back to the folder and download more if required.
 Some sounds have inspired a direction I could take.

 ## Composing Undercurrent track
-1. Start with a bass sound - maybe the second kepler sound (Kepler Big Boom)
+1. Start with a bass sound - maybe the second Kepler sound (Kepler Big Boom)
 2. The undercurrent should last the duration of the entire track.
 3. The undercurrent should constantly shift but should be subtle and in the background
 4. The undercurrent is great for moments of silence within a piece.
 It gives a piece of music an atmosphere, or ambience and gives it life.